thebenneks/retrolyzer/README.md

 # RetroLyzer
-FPGA Board that allows hacking of a MC68000P10 plus a 48-Bit LogicAnalyzer
+FPGA Board for a 64-Bit LogicAnalyzer plus a board that allows hacking of a MC68000P10 by plugging it into the logic analyzer board.
+Thus other Retro CPUs can be hacked :-)

 The orginal idea was to build a logicanalyzer and as I came across some retro computing and remembered the fun I had with 68K CPUs I extended the original design by a socket for a MC68000P10 64 DIP.